-RAD 211-RADIOLOGIC IMAGING EQUIPMENT, 3-2-4 IMAGE ANALYSIS, RADIOGRAPHIC PATHOLOGY AND POSITIONING III
+RAD 211-RADIOLOGIC IMAGING EQUIPMENT 3-2-4 QUALITY CONTROL, IMAGE ANALYSIS, RADIATION PROTECTION, BIOLOGY AND POSITIONING III

-This three-part course begins with a short review of the production and characteristics of X-rays.
-The course progresses to an overview of the design and operation of imaging equipment and film processors.
+This four-part course begins with a short review of the production and characteristics of x-rays.
+The course progresses to an overview of the design and operation of imaging equipment.
 In addition, radiographic image analysis and quality control procedures are reviewed.
-The course concludes with a discussion of the etiology of disease and the pathophysiologic disorders that compromise healthy systems.
-Emphasis will be placed upon the radiographic appearance of disease processes.
+The course concludes with introducing students to the biological effects of exposure to ionizing radiation protection, ALARA, radiation monitoring devices, and methods to reduce unnecessary exposure to the radiographer and patient are discussed.
 In the lab, students will learn positioning terminology, equipment manipulation, the proper positioning of the non-skeletal areas, organ systems, studies that use contrast media, myelography, venography and mammography.
 In addition, students will learn to evaluate images for proper exposure factors and demonstration of anatomy.
-Prerequisite(s): RAD 216
+Prerequisite(s): RAD 215 Corequisite(s): RAD 216

-RAD 215-CLINICAL EDUCATION II 0-12-3
+RAD 215-CLINICAL EDUCATION II

 This clinical course is a continuation of Clinical Education I, and will provide students the opportunity to observe, practice and perform radiologic procedures.
 Students will target exams from Radiographic Procedures II while maintaining proficiency in previously learned examinations.
 Students will complete competency examinations where image quality and patient care are evaluated.
-Prerequisite(s): MTH 157, PHY 125, RAD 131, RAD 141, RAD 146
+Prerequisite(s): RAD 146